-- By 2012, procedures will be in place so that each year one staff member from each of the 11 elementary schools will be trained in the identification and data collection procedures for early elementary students.
+- Each year one staff member from each of the 11 elementary schools will be trained • in the identification and data collection procedures for early elementary students.
 The school's principal will identify this staff member as the chairman of the building-level gifted identification committee.
-The training will occur during the first twelve weeks of the school year. - By 2011, the Naglieri Nonverbal Ability Test (NNAT) will be replaced with the newest version the NNAT II
+The training will occur during the first twelve weeks of the school year. - All second grade teachers will be trained on gifted identification.

-B. Delivery of Services:
+В. Delivery of Services: